IdentityPython/new-session-management/docs/source/session.claims.rst

     Scopes from the authentication request

 usage
     Where the claims are going to be used.
-One of the usecases_ .
+One of the interfaces_.

 Assume the following configuration of the userinfo endpoint::